Usage: Learners' View

 - Configure fixed, non-overlapping date restrictions: The submission of solutions should always be limited in time to make sure it takes place prior to the review phase (access>drop box>restricted by date until).
 Therefore, the number of solution files available at the start of the review phase will be fixed and will not change during the review phase.

 - With the start of the review phase, all available reviews will be randomly distributed among all users clicking on the “Start review” button.
 This means that the assignment of a review only takes place when the user selects the button and is not previously determined.
-In other scenarios, this guarantees a very open peer review process, which also optimally integrates later solutions.
+In other scenarios, this guarantees a very open peer review process, which also optimally integrates subsequently submitted solutions.

 - Reducing the minimum number to 1 will result in each user receiving a review of their solution after all of the reviews have been completed.